Outstanding Invoice: Meaning & 5 Strategies to Collect Them

 3. Provide an exceptional customer experience

-Once you’ve automated redundant collection tasks, you should dedicate the time you’ve gained to building relationships with customers.
+Once you’ve automated redundant collection tasks, you should dedicate the time you’ve gained to building relationships with customers as part of your CX program

 You can use a pre-written reminder template to ease your work but you shouldn’t forget that all customers are different.
 Personalize your message based on the size or type of account, the role of the recipient, and how late the invoice is.